fedai-oss/fl-go/README.md

 ## Python Integration

-OpenFL-Go delegates all ML operations to Python scripts.
+FL-Go delegates all ML operations to Python scripts.
 The included `taskrunner.py` provides a template that:

 1. **Loads models** from binary files
 2. **Runs training** with your ML framework (PyTorch, TensorFlow, etc.)